-- Select the SIDs and the associated listeners to be added to the service group.
-The SID is a system identifier that uniquely identifies the Oracle database instance, while the listener is the name of the corresponding listener service. - On the Detail Monitoring panel, configure detail monitoring for the Oracle database if required, and click Next.
+- On the Oracle Configuration panel, complete the following and then click Next. - Select the SIDs and the associated listeners to be added to the service group.
+The SID is a system identifier that uniquely identifies the Oracle database instance, while the listener is the name of the corresponding listener service.

+6 On the Detail Monitoring panel, configure detail monitoring for the Oracle database if required, and click Next.